technology-toolbox/website/content/blog/jjameson/2009/01/15/sharepoint-configuration-wizard-hangs-with-ipv6-address.md

 title: SharePoint Configuration Wizard Hangs with IPv6 Address
 date: 2009-01-15T17:20:00-07:00
 excerpt:
-  "I came back from a nice long vacation only to find that my local development VM for Microsoft Office SharePoint Server (MOSS) 2007 was corrupted.
-By
-  \"corrupted\", I mean to say there were lots of errors in the event log about the SharePoint_Config database..."
+  'I came back from a nice long vacation only to find that my local development VM for Microsoft Office SharePoint Server (MOSS) 2007 was corrupted.
+By "corrupted", I mean to say there were lots of errors in the event log about the SharePoint_Config database...'
 aliases:
   [
     "/blog/jjameson/archive/2009/01/15/sharepoint-configuration-wizard-hangs-with-ipv6-address.aspx",